Global Shipping Partner for International Orders

 When shipping globally, you will need to account for any international shipment fees that are applicable to certain products.
 Known as tariffs, these are government-imposed taxes on goods entering or exiting a country.

-You will want to be clear on your website if there will be any duties paid upon delivery for which the customer is responsible.
+You will want to be clear on your website if there will be any duties paid upon delivery for which the customer is responsible, (DDU shipping) or is you assume responsibility for delivered duty paid (DDP shipping).

 All global orders need to be cleared through customs of the country they are entering; this involves quite a bit of paperwork.
 You must include the right details (e.g., tariff codes, dollar value, and product descriptions) so orders don’t get held up.
 Learn how you set this up in ShipBob’s dashboard here.